 Line may start to tangle after several casts.
 Questions about reel's longevity.

 Limited friction on spool shaft, resulting in minimal vibration.
-You'll receive 26" per crank.
-Excellent 6.3:1 gear ratio.
+You'll receive 26 inches per crank.
+Excellent 6.3 to 1 gear ratio.
 Works well in a variety of fishing situations with different sizes of fish.

 Some reels make odd noise when in use.
 Works better for experienced fishers.